 My experiences with medicine inform my fascination with evolutionary anthropology, which began during a biology course where I learned about early humans and their unique structures.
 Furthermore, I desire to explore the field's medical implications to strengthen my understanding of how evolutionary processes have shaped human biology and health.
 Studying anthropology through this lens, I hope to gain insight into the origins of human diseases, adaptations, and overall health, enhancing my ability to contribute to medical research and patient care.

 “Being a Cardea Fellow aligns perfectly with my passion for medicine and healthcare, particularly in underserved communities.
-The program provides invaluable support for pre-med students and offers opportunities to engage with peers and mentors who share my commitment to aiding our communities.
+The program provides invaluable support for pre-med students and offers opportunities to engage with peers and mentors who share my commitment to aiding our community.
 As a Cardea Fellow, I feel empowered and equipped to make a tangible difference at Duke and beyond.”